na-na-hi/renget/archive/mhamp.md

 Faith will be very sad abt it for a while but shell adjust and prob go to uni to be a white collar worker or engineer Max will lapse into denial and prob get herself killed thoughtlessly performing a random stunt that wouldnt be possible without her quirk
 Edie will go work as a supporter for one of her family members and develop extreme intimacy issues to compensate for no longer having the option to put anyone in timeout whenever
-48.
->Minnie
-There is no problem that cannot be solved with sufficient electricity
->Hailey
-Expect disappointment and you'll never be disappointed
->Faith
-Don't worry be happy
->Max
-Always go for the most dramatic exit (climbing up a wall instead of walking out the door like a normal person)
->Edie
-When in doubt put everything and everyone around you in timeout 50.
+50.
 Clique would be dead in days they can prob find food but the crux is knowledge of what can and cannot be eaten + surviving the elements + food prep
 >Minnie